Minimally Invasive Foot Surgery

 Hammer Toe correction

-We offer several options for hiding the incision required by hammer toes surgery without any compromise to the medical outcome.
+We offer several options for hiding the incision required by hammer toes surgery without compromising the medical outcome.
 These minimally invasive techniques can easily be performed using a technique that hides the tiny incision between your toe.
 Alternatively, the incision can be made along natural skin folds existing over the toe joint.
 These methods follow recommended plastic surgery techniques for optimal healing and scar prevention.
 Speak to your foot doctor to discuss what surgical option best fits your lifestyle and expectations.

 Endoscopic Surgical Techniques

 An endoscope is a small camera that sits on the end of a thin, narrow tube.
-Your podiatry specialist or foot doctor inserts a camera into a small incision made on your foot or ankle and the surgery is performed using the endoscopic camera to guide the procedure.
+Your podiatry specialist or foot doctor inserts a camera into a small incision made on your foot or ankle, and the surgery is performed using the endoscopic camera to guide the procedure.
 A digital screen magnifies the image from the camera so that your podiatric surgeon can visualize the anatomy through only a small incision.

-Endoscopic surgery is wonderful for many reasons such as:
+Endoscopic surgery is wonderful for many reasons, such as: